onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/05-non-fungible-tokens-2.md

 Using a dictionary to store our NFTs would solve the problem of having to use different storage paths for each NFT, but it doesn't solve all the problems.
-This types are relatively opaque and doesn't have much useful functionality on its own.
+These types are relatively opaque and don't have much useful functionality on their own.

 Instead, we can use a powerful feature of Cadence, resources owning other resources!
 We'll define a new `Collection` resource as our NFT storage place